Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 `npm run start`

 ### Step 6: Test the "HelloWorld" skill by having a conversation
-The Watson Assistant service Converse API allows you to have a conversation with your skill.
+The Watson Assistant Solutions service Converse API allows you to have a conversation with your skill.
 You can test the skill using a browser and the Swagger API reference page.
 Send the "Hello" utterances in a request to the skill.
 1. Click link [http://localhost:10011](http://localhost:10011) to open browser to Swagger API reference.
 2. Click on **Converse**.
 3. Click on **/converse**.